jacopocolo/p5-sketchplugin/README.md

 Inside setup() you must call a createCanvas function, setting up a canvas to draw in.

-Inside draw() you can call your the drawing functions.
+Inside draw() you can call your drawing functions.

 An example (the one you will find as a default in the sketch.js file) is: